lynkfox/schoolExampleCode/README.md

 ## Lab 9
 * BankAcctDemo.java provided by instructor
 * Console: Create the external class CheckAcct that has various Accessors, Mutators, and a static variable that needs its own accessor and mutator.

+## Lab 10
+* Exception Handling
+* Swing Applet to handle commissions and sales using exception handling for error catching.